stuntrally/stuntrally3/docs/Materials.md

 The `value` is a multiplier for how much.

 Note that `detail_diffuse0` and `detail_normal0` aren't required both, only diffuse or normal is okay too.
 Also value, scale and offset can have other values set.
+And detail_normal0 value can be negative for opposite effect.

 There can be more detail maps (4 total, 0..3).
 But let's not over do this, it affects Fps (performance).